the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 3) Run the cell to see the version number and a random number printed out
    - Press either SHIFT+RETURN or the "Run" button in the Menu bar

+**N.B.:** If you save this notebook, it **will not** be saved to the GitHub repo.
+Pushing changes back to the GitHub repo through the container is not possible with Binder.
+**Any changes you have made to files inside the Binder will be lost once you close the browser window.**

 ## 6. Sharing your Work

 Binder is all about sharing your work easily and there are two ways to do it: